AI Infrastructure

 timeout: 30s

 This is the architecture I recommend for most deployments.
 Financial documents, employee data, and legal drafts never leave the machine.
 Market research, competitive analysis, and brainstorming can route to Claude or GPT-4 where the quality ceiling is higher and data sensitivity is lower.
+The hybrid pattern is the answer to “but what about the tasks where cloud quality is measurably better” — you get both, enforced at the routing layer by sensitivity tags rather than by user discretion.

 #!/bin/bash